roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

-There's a reason spreadsheets remain as popular as they are as a place to store and manipulate data in the face of database products.
+There's a reason spreadsheets remain as popular as they do in the face of far more capable database products.
 It's because spreadsheets have a superior API for humans.
-Since people like spreadsheets so much it's would be the ideal place to actually do more automation stuff; if only the surrouding technology would support it—in a non-brittle way.
-Many of us have tried and run into the limits of IMPORTHTML/XML and AppScript/VBA.
-There has got to be a better way, and Pipulate is it.
-Whether you're trying to reposition yourself as a Datamaster the field of Marketing or just a kid trying to learn to code, you've come to the right pipulate.
-Read on!
+Their user interface (vs. SQL and such) is much more intutive.
+Okay fine, since people love their spreadsheets so much, let's let it be both the database and the reporting layer.
+But that business-logic layer... and that big-picture automation layer... no. Let those be Python.
+And so they shall be.
+If this strikes a cord with you, what are you waiting for?
+Let's get pipulating.

 .. contents::
     :backlinks: none